Best Cheap Used Hybrid Cars 2025

 Lexus CT200h

 The CT200h brought hybrid motoring to the premium hatchback market for the very first time.
-If you want maximum fuel economy from your posh hatchback at this price point, you don't need to go for a diesel-powered Audi A3 or BMW 1 Series; you could take the Lexus route instead.
+If you want excellent fuel economy from your posh hatchback at this price point, you don't need to go for a diesel-powered Audi A3 or BMW 1 Series; you could take the Lexus route instead.

 Lexus CT200h review